Global Impacts Graduate Fellowship 2020-2021 Cohort

 José Luis Quintero Ramírez is a PhD candidate in Rhetoric and Public Culture, whose research explores how internet hype emerges, and how it serves as an engine for misinformation and political mobilization alike.
 His engagement with academia is influenced by experience in the Information Technology sector, Search Engine Optimization, Foreign Languages, Public Speaking, and Creative Writing.

 Taylor Rogers is a PhD candidate in Philosophy and a singer-songwriter based out of Chicago.
 Her scholarship focuses on the intersection of social epistemology, affect theory, and critical race and gender theory.
+Specifically, her research thinks about norms of emotional numbness in the academy and more broadly, and how such norms contribute to widespread ignorance and injustice.
+Furthermore, she thinks about the reparative potential of artwork and storytelling for resisting emotional numbness and its ensuing harm.

 Roberto Rosado-Ramirez is a PhD candidate in the Department of Anthropology.
 His archaeological work investigates how humans can regenerate settlements amidst ruined cities in the aftermath of socio-political collapse.